The call for presentations is now closed. The Alliance will notify all applicants on the status of their proposals the week of April 17.

 Why Submit a Proposal?

-Workshops are diverse topics taught by the experienced colleagues and experts.
-Workshops run concurrently within 10 areas of focus.
-We select 75-90 workshops which are scheduled for Friday and Saturday, October 27 and 28.
+Workshops are diverse topics taught by experienced colleagues and experts.
+Workshops run concurrently within 9 areas of focus.
+We select approximately 100 workshops that are scheduled for Friday and Saturday, September 8 and 9.
 These trainings are 90 minutes in length and can have anywhere from 20–200 people in attendance.
-Workshops are included in the basic Rally registration fee and handout materials are posted on RallyNet, The Learning Center and the Rally App for Alliance members to download.
+Workshops are included in the basic Rally registration fee and handout materials are posted on the Rally microsite (alliancerally.org) and the Rally App for Alliance members to download.